 Ron White: I got kicked off the high school debate team for saying "Yeah?!
 Well, fuck you!"
 I thought I had won.
 The other kid was speechless.
 I thought that was what we were tryin' to do.

-- In the court scene of Oklahoma!, about Curly not being taken to the Police:
+- In the court scene of Oklahoma!, this happens: